 ; zone fragment for example.com $TTL 2d ; zone default = 2 days or 172800 seconds $ORIGIN example.com. .... server1 IN A 192.168.0.3 www IN CNAME server1 ; following is functionally identical ; but incurs no CNAME lookup overhead server1 IN A 192.168.0.3 www IN A 192.168.0.3

-In our view the only time that a CNAME is required (there is no alternative) is when you want to alias a host in the current domain to an external domain as shown below:
+In our view the only time that a CNAME is required (there is no alternative) is when you want to alias a name in the current domain to an external domain name (an out-of-zone name) as shown below:

 ; zone file fragment for example.com joe IN A 192.168.254.3 www IN CNAME joe ;canonical name is joe.example.com. www IN CNAME joe.example.com. ; exactly the same as above ftp IN CNAME www.example.com. ; bad practice ; better practice to achieve same result as ftp CNAME above ; by re-defining the same physical host with 2 A records ftp IN A 192.168.254.3 ; next line redirects bill.example.com to fred.another.com bill IN CNAME fred.another.com. ; this is theoretically invalid - but widely implemented IN MX 10 mail.example.com. ... mail IN CNAME joe.example.com. ; classic www.example.com and example.com access ; resolves example.com to an IP IN A 192.168.254.8 www IN CNAME example.com. ; could also be defined as IN A 192.168.254.8 www IN A 192.168.254.8